opusonline/PromiseX.js/README.md

 ### PromiseX#then(resolve, [reject], [context])

-Just like standard Promise.then, always returns a new Promise
+just like standard Promise.then, always returns a new Promise
 resolve function is executed if previous Promise is resolved
 reject function is executed if previous Promise is rejected
 resolve/reject functions are called with optional context